 &lt;sup>3 The PRMN is designed to track movements as well as protection incidents underlying such movements.
 Movements may be short-term or secondary.
 It is not designed to estimate population figures.
-More information on the absence of land tenure agreements, as rapid urbanization increases land values, exacerbating the challenges faced by displaced people.
+More information on the methodology is available on the website.
+(UNHCR , January 2024)